BubbaHotepp/code_guild/capstone/capstone_proposal.md

 ​
     - Django - Will be used for backend web framework.
     - Bootstrap4 - Will be used for frontend HTML formatting.
+    - Amazon AWS - Will be used for hosting services.

 #
 ​
 ## **FUNCTIONALITY**